JayTG/105SRE_Cloud_Computing_AWS/README.md

 ![1VKTHtHwo3pUxeDP0ZmrOoA](https://user-images.githubusercontent.com/87706066/159799825-13fe4dbb-fb86-4586-ae1d-54342eae95a3.png)

 ### Monolith - N-tier - 2-tier & Microservices Architecture
-- The Monolith before micro services
+- The Monolith before Microservices
-- - Simple but has limitations and complexity
+  - Simple but has limitations and complexity
-- - Heavy apps can slow down the start up time
+  - Heavy apps can slow down the start up time
-- - Each update results into redeplying the full stack app
+  - Each update results into redeplying the full stack app
-- - Challenging to scale up on demand
+  - Challenging to scale up on demand
-- - Fruitful for simple and lightweight apps
+  - Fruitful for simple and lightweight apps

+- Microservices
+  - Improved maintainability: each service is relatively small and so is easier to understand and change
+  - Better testability: services are smaller and faster to test
+  - Better deployability: services can be deployed independently
+  - Implementing requests that span multiple services is more difficult
+  - Testing the interactions between services is more difficult
+  - Implementing requests that span multiple services requires careful coordination between the teams

 ![1 Un9W-mw18NLtuQdsBNytJQ](https://user-images.githubusercontent.com/87706066/159909610-a5adb6e7-63c8-45b3-96ec-ccf416a2830f.png)